Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: WRT from intersections in configuration spaces

 More specifically, we prove that the pairing that arises from the homology classes $\mathscr F_{\bar{i}}^{\cN}$ and $\mathscr L_{\bar{i}}^{\cN}$ captures precisely the extra coefficients from equation \eqref{eq:3}.
 We remind that:

-\begin{prop} (Encoding the Kirby colour) For any braid $\beta_n \in B_n$ we have:
+\begin{prop} (Encoding the Kirby colour) For any index $\bar{i}$ we have:

+\end{prop} \begin{proof} For the computation of these intersections we will use the formulas for the intersection pairing presented in equation \ref{eq:1} and remark \ref{orientd}, where for each intersection point we count the product of local orientations in the disk and multiply it with the evaluation of the local system $\bar{\Phi}$ on the associated loop in the configuration space.

-\end{prop} \begin{proof} The classes which lead to these intersection pairings have similar geometric supports except the fact that: \begin{itemize} \item $s\mathscr F_{\bar{i}}^{\cN}$ is constructed from $s F_{\bar{i}}^{\cN,l}$ by adding $l$ extra circles \item $s\mathscr L_{\bar{i}}^{\cN}$ comes from $s L_{\bar{i}}^{\cN,l}$ but it has $l$ extra points, one on each circle which goes around the punctures $p_k$ for $k\in\{1,...,l\}$. \end{itemize} Now, we look at the intersection points between the geometric supports which are obtained after we act with the braid:
+We notice that the classes which lead to these intersection pairings have similar geometric supports except the fact that: \begin{itemize} \item $s\mathscr F_{\bar{i}}^{\cN}$ is constructed from $s F_{\bar{i}}^{\cN,l}$ by adding $l$ extra circles \item $s\mathscr L_{\bar{i}}^{\cN}$ comes from $s L_{\bar{i}}^{\cN,l}$ but it has $l$ extra points, one on each circle which goes around the punctures $p_k$ for $k\in\{1,...,l\}$. \end{itemize} Now, we look at the intersection points between the geometric supports which are obtained after we act with the braid:

 These two intersections have the same components in the left hand side of the punctured disk.
 The difference occurs in the right hand side of it.